Unified.to

 4. Per-integration (connector)

-You pay for the integrations you offer, not who uses them.
+You pay for the integrations you offer, not who uses them or how heavily.

 Whether 10 customers or 10,000 customers use an integration, the cost remains the same.